Recycling and Waste Collection

 For missed domestic and recyclable waste bin collection, contact SITA on 6260 1547 within 24 hours.
 Leave your bin on the kerbside until serviced.

-Green waste bin collections for the pilot suburbs of Chapman, Duffy, Fisher, Holder, Rivett, Stirling, Waramanga, Weston and Kambah will commence on 3 April.
+Green waste bin collections for the pilot suburbs of Chapman, Duffy, Fisher, Holder, Rivett, Stirling, Waramanga, Weston and Kambah will commence at the end of April 2017.
 Residents will be advised of specific dates closer to commencement of the service.
 For missed green waste collections contact ACT NOWaste on 13 22 81.

 How to put your bins out